somhi/MIDI2SBC/README.md

 * B24 Edge pin is connected in NeptUNO board internally to the Joy Select signal by means of a solder pad which by default is not soldered.
-To get this signal in the addon it is required to solder the two pads of the left as seen in the following pictgure.
+To get this signal in the addon it is required to solder the two pads of the left as seen in the following picture.

   Please notice that it is better not to use the Joy Select pin if you intend the use also pin 7 on DB9 connectors of NeptUNO board for the joy select function of Sega megadrive joysticks.